 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 15 we read the final verses of the eighth chapter of John's Gospel.
-In these climactic verses, Jesus so disturbs His hearers by the things He says that they take up stones to throw at Him.
+In the final climactic verses of the eighth chapter of John's Gospel, Jesus so disturbs His hearers by the things He says that they take up stones to throw at Him.

 The verses leading up to this climax (8: 12-42) were read last week, and they record a conversation between Jesus and some Pharisees.
 This dialogue is an example of people seriously misunderstanding what Jesus is telling them.
 It happens because they and He are coming from two different places.
 While He speaks to them of heavenly realities as God's divine Son, their comprehension is limited by the thought patterns and realities of this world.